| |

 Baking Notes & Tips

-These cinnamon peanut butter cookies do have an overnight chill time, but I think it really enhances the flavors.
+These cookies do have an overnight chill time, but I think it really enhances the flavors.
 I know it sucks waiting for things, especially a sweet treat.
 So while I know you might want to skip, I recommend just making the cookie dough in the evening before bed.
-Then.. cookies for breakfast!
+Then.. cinnamon peanut butter cookies for breakfast!

 Cinnamon Peanut Butter Key Ingredients